Multiple-image Network Graphics

-Multiple-image Network Graphics (MNG) is a graphics file format, published in 2001, for animated images.
+Multiple-image Network Graphics (MNG) is a graphics file format published in 2001 for animated images.
 Its specification is publicly documented and there are free software reference implementations available.

 MNG is closely related to the PNG image format.
-When PNG development started in early 1995, developers decided not to incorporate support for animation, because the majority of the PNG developers felt that overloading a single file type with both still and animation features is a bad design, both for users (who have no simple way of determining to which class a given image file belongs) and for web servers (which should use a MIME type starting with image/ for stills and video/ for animations—GIF notwithstanding).
-However, work soon started on MNG as an animation-supporting version of PNG.
+When PNG development started in early 1995, developers decided not to incorporate support for animation, because the majority of the PNG developers felt that overloading a single file type with both still and animation features is a bad design, both for users (who have no simple way of determining to which class a given image file belongs) and for web servers (which should use a MIME type starting with image/ for stills and video/ for animations—GIF notwithstanding), but work soon started on MNG as an animation-supporting version of PNG.
 Version 1.0 of the MNG specification was released on 31 January 2001.

 File support

 Support

 Gwenview has native MNG support.
 GIMP can export images as MNG files.
 Imagemagick can create a MNG file from a series of PNG files.
 With the MNG plugin, Irfanview can read a MNG file.
 If MPlayer is linked against libmng, it and all its graphical front-ends like Gnome MPlayer can display MNG files.

 Mozilla browsers and Netscape 6.0, 6.01 and 7.0 included native support for MNG until the code was removed in 2003 due to code size and little actual usage, causing complaints on the Mozilla development site.
 Mozilla later added support for APNG as a simpler alternative.
 Similarly, early versions of the Konqueror browser included MNG support but it was later dropped.
 MNG support was never included in Google Chrome, Internet Explorer, Opera, or Safari.